• Skip to primary navigation

 • Deep fry for 3 minutes, turning over at the halfway point.
 Transfer fried egg rolls onto a wired rack set on top of a baking sheet so excess oil can drip off.

 • In a small bowl, combine water, sugar and fish sauce.
 Mix until sugar has dissolved.
 Mix in minced red chilies and garlic.
-Serve with egg rolls and enjoy!
+Serve with egg rolls!

 • For any uncooked leftover egg rolls, place them in a single layer into a freezer bag into the freezer section of your refrigerator.
 They will last up to 2 months or before freezer burn starts to show.
 These can be deep fried, air fried or re-heated in your toaster oven from frozen.